The Next Warren Buffett?

 3) If you can catch the “meat of a stock move” and repeat the process year over year, you’ll never want for money due to the power of compounding returns.” – Michael Worthington“

-The easiest way to make big money in the stock market is to buy a stock when you have highest probability of catching the “meat” of a stock price move.
-The meat of the move is the sweet spot where you catch the majority of a stocks gain in a short period of time, with the least amount of risk.”- Michael Worthington
+The easiest way to make big money in the stock market is to buy a stock when you have highest probability of catching the majority or “meat” of a stock price move in the shortest amount of time and repeating the process over and over.

 You can do all the work yourself, sacrificing a tremendous amount of time away from your family and favorite hobbies while hoping for the best or….choose the easy path and let a proven, successful investor do the hard work for you.